 All the wines produced that year are essentially very good, even excellent.

 Very dark colour that transmits power through the wine.
 The nose is very expressive with tight aromas of wild berries.
 On the palate, very well-integrated oaky aromas backed by a strong tannic backbone.
 Tremendous long finish.
 This wine will improve in bottle for many years.

 Carlos Agrellos, Technical Director

 This wine is entirely made with Petit Verdot, from the Quinta do Noval vineyard in the heart of the Douro valley.

 This wine is fermented in stainless steel vats for a period of 8 days, where it then undergoes malolactic fermentation.

-The wine is 100 % aged in wooden barrels for 10 months, with 40 % in new French oak barrels.
+The wine is aged in wooden barrels for 12 months, with 30% in new French oak barrels of 225 litres.